StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 - Advanced Data Protection: On
 - Access iCloud Data on the Web: Off

-**IMPORTANT NOTE 1:** Advanced Data Protection means you'll be handling your own encryption keys.
+> :information_source: **IMPORTANT NOTE 1:** Advanced Data Protection means you'll be handling your own encryption keys.
 If you lose this information Apple will not be able to recover your data!
+>

-Note 2: Keep tabs on what you're using iCloud for and make sure it's only enabled for applications you need.
+> :information_source: **NOTE 2**: Keep tabs on what you're using iCloud for and make sure it's only enabled for applications you need.